 In your case, it’s probably better to seek advice from a qualified practitioner or therapist, as you’re likely to benefit more from products containing stronger solutions of salicylic acid than the ones available for use at home.

-The main side effect you may experience after using any product containing salicylic acid is that your sin may become more sensitive to sunlight.
+The main side effect you may experience after using any product containing salicylic acid is that your skin may become more sensitive to sunlight.
 This means that it can burn more easily than you’re used to.
 This can be especially the case if you use salicylic acid on sensitive skin.

 So make sure you take steps to protect your skin from the sun to avoid sun damage.
 Repeated overexposure to the sun and sun damage can lead to skin cancers later in life.

 AHA chemical peels can also cause some redness, irritation, itching and peeling, which is normal and should clear up after a week or so.
 In some cases, they can lead to a darkening or a lightening of the skin, which in some cases can be permanent.
 Very rarely, salicylic acid products can cause scarring, but this really isn’t common.

 Because salicylic acid can be fairly harsh on sensitive skin, it should never be used on children under the age of two years old.
 So be aware of any skincare products that you have that contain salicylic acid and avoid letting them anywhere near children and babies.

 Salicylic acid may also interfere with certain prescription drugs.
 If you’re concerned, talk to your GP or pharmacist.
 You should also ask a medical professional if you’re pregnant or breastfeeding and you’d like to use salicylic acid products for your skin.